 I enjoy teaching students of any skill level.
 I primarily teach saxophone technique, improvisation, and jazz music, but also offer information about theory, reading music, and composition.
 I offer 60-minutes for $60, 45-minutes for $45, and 30-minutes for $30.
 I also like to schedule a (free) 15-minute phone/zoom call to meet, talk, and discuss our goals in advance of a first lesson.

 I teach online, or in-person in the St. Clair West area of Toronto.
 If you are interested, or have any questions, please be in touch via the contact form below.

 I genuinely enjoy and am excited teaching music, with special interest in the saxophone (embouchure, technique, hand position, posture, etc) and jazz music (improvisation, form, swing-feel, melody, etc).
 As a lifelong student of these topics, my teaching is constantly evolving alongside my musicianship.

-In my lessons I place particular value on the “how” and “why”, hoping to present a complete picture of what we’re working on, why I think it’s important, and how it will help us reach our goals.
-I strive to structure my teaching around individual student’s needs, with the goal of generating and sharing in the enjoyment, growth, and satisfaction of learning music.
+In lessons I place particular value on the “how” and “why”, hoping to present a complete picture of what we’re working on, why I think it’s important, and how it will help us reach our goals.
+I strive to structure my teaching around individual students’ needs, with the goal of generating and sharing in the enjoyment, growth, and satisfaction of learning music.

 I am a 2018 graduate of The University of Toronto’s jazz program.
-I have four years of private teaching experience, and have presented workshops in high schools and universities across Canada.
+I have five years of private teaching experience, and have presented workshops in high schools and universities across Canada.
 My musicianship incorporates the study of jazz and classical technique, improvisation, music theory, and composition.